Punktum-dk/epp-service-specification/README.md

 The overall life span is 28800 seconds (8 hours) after this the session is terminated and should be reestablished with a new authentication (`login`).

-TODO terminerer vi også connection?
+TODO do we also terminate the connection?

 <a id="login-request"></a>
 #### login request